Neural-Systems-at-UIO/nutil/docs/FAQ.rst

 ---------------------------------------------
 Yes.
 Technically, it is possible to use your own atlas in Nutil using the "custom atlas" feaure.
 For this select reference atlas: "custom" and navigate to the .label file corresponding to your atlas (see the "labels" folder in the Nutil package for examples).
 You will also need a matching "custom region" file in XLSX format.
 However, in practice your atlas must first be integrated in the QuickNII and VisuAlign software (with a .matching label file).
 This is difficult to do without input from us.
 If you are interested in integrating your atlas in our tools, get in touch with us via EBRAINS support, we have some capacity to integrate new atlases as part of co-development projects.

-**Some of the Quantifier warnings and error messages are confusing.
+Warnings and error messages are confusing.
 What do they mean?
 ----------------------------------------------------------------------------------------

+**Quantifier**:

 .. warning::
    WARNING: Some of the area matrices were not initialized.